-Yokohama generally benefits from stable revenue trends, supported by its tax revenue that is less volatile than that of the country's prefectures and other large cities given the city's higher share of residential tax (close to 50% of its tax revenue) and property tax revenue (one-third of its tax revenue), and lower reliance on more volatile sources of tax revenue related to corporate businesses.
+Yokohama generally benefits from stable revenue trends.
+Its tax revenue is less volatile than that of most prefectures and other large cities given the city's higher share of individual income tax (close to 50% of its tax revenue) and property tax revenue (one-third of its tax revenue), and lower reliance on more volatile sources of tax revenue related to corporate businesses.

 The predictability from its stable revenue and its prudent budget planning allows Yokohama to manage its expenditure amid rising social welfare cost.
 This cost is the largest component of its expenditure on core government activities (general account), which continues to increase moderately, similar to that of other RLGs.
+Our social risk assessment takes into account such key constraints from an ageing and declining population.